Follow these steps to configure Meisterplan so you can accurately accomplish capacity planning and tactical resource management.

 - Step 5: Accounting for Vacations and Other Leaves

-- Step 6: Accounting for Business-as-Usual Activities (BAU)
+- Step 6: Accounting for Run the Business Activities (RTB)

 Step 1: Define the Base Capacity for Resources

-To successfully staff people to projects, you want to ensure you have a clear picture of everyone’s base capacity.
-Easily set typical working hours per week for multiple resources by creating a calendar.
+To successfully staff people to projects, you first want to ensure you have a clear picture of everyone’s base capacity.
+Set typical working hours per week for multiple resources by creating a calendar.
 You can also account for differences in calendars if you have employees in multiple countries or locations.

-Calendars are configured in Meisterplan's Resource Pool view.
+Calendars are configured under Manage > Calendars.
 You can learn how to add, edit or delete calendars in the Managing Calendars article.